Immigrants share their migration stories

 Find out by using our Quick Self-Check Guide or ask us for a Free Professional Assessment.

-Talk to our Employment Adviser about finding a job that suits your professional background and ask our Licensed Immigration Advisers whether that job will entitle you to a visa.
+Talk to our Job Search Professionals about finding a job that suits your professional background and ask our Licensed Immigration Advisers whether that job will entitle you to a visa.

 Read more about becoming a New Zealand resident through the Skilled Migrant Category:

 - Will you be able to claim points for your qualifications?

 - Will you be able to claim points for your professional expertise?